 Malaysia's most recent periodic report submission to CEDAW, covering the period from 2017 to 2021, was published on the 25th of April 2022.
 This latest report provides an update on Malaysia's progress in advancing gender equality and eliminating discrimination during the specified timeframe.

-Like the fifth periodic report, the latest comprehensive submission also touched on 16 key articles on discrimination against women by reporting the current state of legislation for each article discussed.
-The Articles are as follows:
+Like the fifth periodic report, the latest comprehensive submission also touched on 16 key articles on discrimination against women by reporting the current state of legislation for each article discussed.46